BLOOD PRESSURE AND ITS MEASUREMENT

 Blood pressure (BP) is the pressure that blood flowing in our arteries exerts on the vessel wall.
 Arteries are blood vessels that carry blood rich in oxygen from our heart to different parts of the body.

-This pressure is maximum when the heart contracts on the heartbeat and ejects the blood into the artery (this is called systolic BP).
-The pressure is lowest in between heartbeats (this is called diastolic BP).
+This pressure is maximum (systolic BP) when the heart contracts on the heartbeat and ejects the blood into the artery (aorta).
+The pressure is lowest (diastolic BP) in between heartbeats.
 Therefore, blood pressure is expressed in the units of mm of mercury (Hg) as a fraction of systolic upon diastolic BP (example – 120/80 mmHg).

 Blood pressure measurement should be performed by a BP machine with appropriate cuff size and calibration.

 For any BP measurement, you should be at rest for at least 5 minutes (with no exercise, smoking, or coffee intake 30 minutes prior).
 Preferably pass urine before a BP measurement.

-BP is measured sitting relaxed and comfortably on a chair preferably having a backrest, with feet flat on the ground while the BP instrument and your arm are rested on the same table in level with your heart.
-BP if measured lying down should be done with the BP machine level beside you.
-Sitting BP is usually 5-10mm more than lying BP while standing BP is the lowest.
+BP is measured while sitting relaxed and comfortably on a chair preferably having a backrest, with feet flat on the ground.
+The BP instrument and your arm are rested on the same table at level with your heart.
+BP if being measured lying down should be done with the BP machine level beside you.
+Sitting BP is usually 5-10 mm more than lying (supine) BP while standing BP is the lowest.
 If you have a tendency for dizziness, your difference between sitting and standing BP should be measured.